hildahao/630_finalproject/README.md

 2. Finished the css code of the web page
 3. Finished one bar chart and imported it into the react framework
 <br/>
-I tried to upload the project into [Glitch](https://glitch.com/edit/#!/sunny-royal-elm), but when I want to review it, it just kept "Starting…".
-Therefore, I record the [recording](https://drive.google.com/drive/folders/11NUE_PQy0CUXOFr4ct6jBkMkRk1tDKqX?usp=share_link) of the project.
+I tried to upload the project into Glitch(https://glitch.com/edit/#!/sunny-royal-elm), but when I want to review it, it just kept "Starting…".
+Therefore, I made the recording(https://drive.google.com/drive/folders/11NUE_PQy0CUXOFr4ct6jBkMkRk1tDKqX?usp=share_link) of the project.
 Welcome to check!

 ## Other
 I love the background picture, it comes from "https://philippines.michiganintheworld.history.lsa.umich.edu/s/exhibit/page/the-barbour-scholarship".
 People  in this photo are female scholars from Asia 100 years ago.
 As I gazed at them, I could feel the courage and determination that had crossed time and space.